splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

 -----------------------------------------------------------

-Alternatively, you can add a subscription filter to forward logs only from selected CloudWatch log groups instead of sending all logs to Observability Cloud.
+Alternatively, you can add a subscription filter to forward logs only from selected CloudWatch log groups instead of sending all logs to Observability Cloud:

-To do so:

 #.
 Install the ``splunk-aws-logs-collector`` lambda using the :ref:`CloudFormation template <aws-cloudformation>`.

-  - DO NOT select ``CloudWatch Logs`` as a data type to ingest in the AWS integration.
+Don't select ``CloudWatch Logs`` as a data type to ingest in the AWS integration.

 #.
 Create a subscription filter to invoke the lambda as a CloudWatch log group subscriber for any log groups you want to forward logs from.

-  - DO NOT use :strong:`Splunk Log Collector` as a filter name, since such subscriptions are managed by Splunk Observability, and they would be removed automatically.
+Don't use :strong:`Splunk Log Collector` as a filter name, since such subscriptions are managed by Splunk Observability, and they would be removed automatically.

 Metadata
 ============================